Osamaiqji89/Benzinpreis-App/readme.md

 ## Documentation

 Access our fuel price database file on [OneDrive](https://1drv.ms/u/s!AqU7MuLun5rPg0LTbiYL1BFk-EWM?e=dZpJ6o).
+Download and place this database file in the `resources/database/` directory of your local project.
 This database contains historical fuel price data used by the application.

 ---